SimonDevon/simple-python-shapes/README.md

 # simple-python-shapes
-Some simple python scripts that generate shapes for use at Code Club.
-As we create new shapes we will add them to this page.
+Some simple python scripts  at Code Club.
+As we create new scripts we will add them to this page.

-Scripts completed so far:
+Shape scripts completed so far:

 * Triangle
 * Star
 * Square
 * Name Spiral

+Other Scripts:

+* Chatbot